azarboon/cheat-sheet-aws/README.md

 ### Access Control

-IAM service supports only one type of resource-based policy called a role *trust policy*, which is attached to an IAM role.
+IAM service supports only one type of resource-based policy called *trust policy*, which is attached to an IAM role.
 Trust policies define which principal entities can assume the role.

 Amazon Cloud Directory: hierarchical data store.
 Doesn’t support trust relationship between on-prem and other domains